 Khala was especially interested in the Looptworks mission and focus on brand values.
 She is working to follow and implement B Corp Values to guide her business and practices, investing in recruiting local members of the community in job creation and sustainably produced products.

 Barbados’s industry has been in a recession; much of the industry has move away, leaving the local economy heavily dependent on tourism.
 Looking to impact social change, as part of the program, Khala applied for return visit from Looptworks.

-This was the first trip for Barbados, and as part of the program, Khala enlisted additional speakers from local professionals in industries ranging from the film and music industry and radio to speak with young people about potential opportunities.
+This was the first trip to Barbados, and as part of the program, Khala enlisted additional speakers from local professionals in industries ranging from the film and music industry and radio to speak with young people about potential opportunities.

-Looptworks founder and CEO Scott Hamlin kicked off the reverse trip via teleconference, sharing the Looptworks experience with B Corp certification, and how it has helped Looptworks improve our impact in the area of environmental impacts as a company.
+Looptworks founder and CEO Scott Hamlin kicked off the reverse trip via teleconference, sharing the Looptworks experience with B Corp certification and how it has helped Looptworks improve our impact in the area of environmental impacts as a company.

 Angelina Malizia traveled to Barbados in person on behalf of the Looptworks team.

 Visiting Khala’s business & production facility, Angelina touched on layout, training, building out the space, and figuring out processes and strategies for making production more efficient.